Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 Measuring Turbidity of Water using Arduino and Turbidity Sensor

 When it comes to liquids, turbidity is an important term.
-Because it plays an important role in liquid dynamics and is also used to measure water quality.
-So in this tutorial, let's discuss what is turbidity, how to measure the turbidity of a liquid using Arduino.
+It plays an important role in liquid dynamics and is also used to measure water quality.
+Monitoring the quality of water is becoming increasingly necessary these days.
+So in this tutorial, let's discuss what turbidity is, and how to build the turbidity sensor Arduino.
 If you want to take this project further, you can also consider interfacing a pH meter with Arduino and also read the pH value of water to better assess the quality of water.
-Previously we have also built an IoT based Water quality monitoring device using ESP8266, you can also check that out if interested.
-That being said, let's get started
+Previously, we have also built an IoT-based Water quality monitoring device using ESP8266; you can also check that out if interested.
+Whether you are a beginner or an experienced maker, the following water turbidity sensor Arduino tutorial provides everything needed to construct a water turbidity measurement system that gives you a fair representation of turbidity.
+That being said, let's get started.

 Turbidity is the degree or level of cloudiness or haziness of a liquid.
-This happens due to the presence of large numbers of invisible particles (with the naked eye) similar to white smoke in the air.
-When light passes through liquids, light waves get scattered Due to the presence of these tiny particles.
-The turbidity of a liquid is directly proportional to the free suspended particles that is if the number of particles increases turbidity will also increase.
+This happens due to the presence of large numbers of invisible particles (which the naked eye), similar to white smoke in the air.
+When light passes through liquids, light waves get scattered due to the presence of these tiny particles.
+The turbidity of a liquid is directly proportional to the free suspended particles; that is, if the number of particles increases, turbidity will also increase.

 Turbidity in Liquid

-As I mentioned earlier, turbidity happens due to the scattering of light waves, in order to measure the turbidity, we should measure the scattering of light.
+As I mentioned earlier, turbidity happens due to the scattering of light waves.
+In order to measure the turbidity, we should measure the scattering of light.
 Turbidity is usually measured in nephelometric turbidity units (NTU) or Jackson turbidity units (JTLJ), depending on the method used for measurement.
 The two units are roughly equal.
+The turbidity sensor module measures this scattering to determine water clarity.

-Now let's see how a turbidity sensor works, it has two parts, transmitter and Receiver.
-The transmitter consists of a light source typically an led and a driver circuit.
-In the receiver end, there is a light detector like a photodiode or an LDR.
-We place the solution in between the transmitter and receiver.
+Now let's see how a turbidity sensor works.
+It has two parts: a transmitter and a Receiver.
+The transmitter consists of a light source, typically an LED and a driver circuit.
+On the receiver end, there is a light detector, like a photodiode or an LDR.
+We place the solution between the transmitter and receiver.

 Turbidity Sensor Working

-Transmitter simply transmits the light, that light waves pass through the solution and the receiver receives the light.
-Normally (without the presence of a solution) the transmitted light completely receives on the receiver side.
+Transmitter simply transmits the light, that light waves pass through the solution, and the receiver receives the light.
+Normally (without the presence of a solution), the transmitted light is completely received on the receiver side.
 But in the presence of a turbid solution, the amount of transmitted light is very low.
-That is on the receiver side, we get only a low-intensity light and this intensity is inversely proportional to turbidity.
-So we can measure the turbidity by measuring the light intensity if the light intensity is high, the solution is less turbid and if the light intensity is very low that means the solution is more turbid.
+That is, on the receiver side, we get only a low-intensity light, and this intensity is inversely proportional to turbidity.
+So we can measure the turbidity by measuring the light intensity.
+If the light intensity is high, the solution is less turbid, and if the light intensity is very low, that means the solution is more turbid.

 Arduino Turbidity Meter Required Components